 According to some research, low cholesterol is a risk factor for violent death and violent behavior in both animals and human studies.
 In reviewing data from 32 different studies, it was concluded that low or lowered cholesterol levels were associated with violence (Golomb, 1998).
 These observational studies "consistently showed increased violent death and violent behaviors in persons with low cholesterol levels."
 In one meta-analysis study, it was revealed that there were 50% more violent deaths in men with cholesterol levels less than 160 mg/dl than in men with higher cholesterol levels.
-In addition, some randomized experiments showed an excess of violent deaths in healthy men randomly assigned to receive cholesterol-lowering therapies (Golomb).
-Caution must be taken regarding these findings because other variables may be operating to cause violent behavior, yet there is some suggestion that high cholesterol may be good.
+In addition, some randomized experiments showed an excess of violent deaths in healthy men randomly assigned to receive cholesterol-lowering therapies (Golomb, 1998).